syncfusion-content/asp.netwebforms-docs/aspnet/TreeView/How-To.md

     {% endhighlight %}

-In the view page, add TreeView element and map the properties defined in to the corresponding fields in data source with that specify the scripts for sorting and refreshing Tree data.
+In the view page, add TreeView element and map the properties defined in to the corresponding fields in data source with that specify the scripts for sorting and refreshing tree data.

     {% highlight html %}